Preparing for your outdoor photoshoot with Jack Jackson Dog Photography

 The morning / afternoon of the shoot

 Please arrive no later than the agreed time.
-The different locations/backdrops of the session have been purposefully chosen to work with the position of the sun, so if we start late, we will not only miss the sunrise /sunset, but the rest of the shoot won’t be as ideal as it can be.
-The beautifully saturated colours of the golden hour only last 15 minutes or so and we need time to acclimatize your dog to the camera and flash.
-I like to encourage sunrise sessions where timing allows - whilst I know it’s tough to get up early, it’s not only the best time photographically in terms of light and colour, but also there are less distractions around for your dog at this time.
+The different locations of the session have been purposefully chosen to work with the position of the sun.
+The beautifully saturated colours of the golden hour only last 15 minutes or so and we need time to acclimitize your dog to the flash.
+I like to encourage sunrise sessions where timing allows, it’s not only the best time photographically in terms of light and colour, but there are less distractions around for your dog at this time.

 Treats

-We go through a lot of treats during a typical photo shoot so I strongly advise against feeding your dog prior to the session.
-Please bring some peanut butter and a selection of your dogs favourite treats.
-I will bring some liver treats, but it’s essential for you to have high value treats on standby.
-You will need more than you think you will need - we go through a lot of treats!
+We can go through a lot of treats during a typical photo shoot so I strongly advise against feeding your dog prior to the session.
+Please bring some high value treats.
+I will bring some treats and peanut butter, but it can really help for you to have your dogs favourite high value treats on standby.
+You will need more than you think you will need - we can go through a lot of treats!

 Training and tricks